What time does the boat depart?

 We can cater for guest with vegetarian, vegan, gluten and dairy free diets.
 Please advise our friendly reservations staff at the time of your booking of any special dietary requirements and we will gladly assist where we can.

 Can I use my credit card on-board?

-Yes, we accept all types of credit cards.
+Yes, we accept VISA and MAstercard.
 Amex not accepted.